-The evidence supporting these findings of fact is contained in the testimony of Company witnesses Tomlinson, Breece, and Patton, the testimony of the Public Staff Panel, and the provisions of N.C.
-Gen. Stat. § 62-133.4(c) and Commission Rule R1-17(k)(6).
+The evidence supporting these findings of fact is contained in the testimony of Company witnesses Tomlinson, Breece, and Patton, the testimony of the Public Staff Panel, and the provisions of N.C.G.S. § 62-133.4(c) and Commission Rule R1-17(k)(6).

-Pursuant to N.C.
-Gen. Stat. § 62-133.4, Piedmont is required to submit to the Commission information and data for an historical 12-month review period concerning its actual cost of gas, volumes of purchased gas, sales volumes, negotiated sales volumes, and transportation volumes.
+Pursuant to N.C.G.S. § 62-133.4, Piedmont is required to submit to the Commission information and data for an historical twelve-month review period concerning its actual cost of gas, volumes of purchased gas, sales volumes, negotiated sales volumes, and transportation volumes.
 Commission Rule R1-17(k)(6)(a) establishes May 31, 2021, as the end date of the annual review period for the Company in this proceeding.
 Commission Rule R1-17(k)(6)(c) requires that Piedmont file weather-normalized data, sales volumes, workpapers, and direct testimony and exhibits supporting the information.

-Company witness Tomlinson testified that the Company filed with the Commission and submitted to the Public Staff throughout the review period complete monthly accounting of the computations required by Commission Rule R1-17(k)(6)(c).
+Company witness Tomlinson testified that the Company filed with the Commission and submitted to the Public Staff throughout the review period complete monthly accountings of the computations required by Commission Rule R1-17(k)(6)(c).
 Witness Tomlinson included the annual data required by Commission Rule R1-17(k)(6)(c) as Exhibit(MBT-1) to her direct testimony.
 The Public Staff Panel stated that they had presented the results of their review of the gas cost information filed by Piedmont in accordance with N.C.G.S. § 62-133.4(c) and Commission Rule R1-17(k)(6).

-Based upon the foregoing, the Commission concludes that Piedmont has complied with the procedural requirements of N.C.
-Gen. Stat. § 62-133.4(c) and Commission Rule R1-7(k) for the 12-month review period ended May 31, 2021.
+Based upon the foregoing, the Commission concludes that Piedmont has complied with the procedural requirements of N.C.G.S. § 62-133.4(c) and Commission Rule R1-17(k) for the twelve-month review period ended May 31, 2021.

-The evidence supporting these findings of fact is contained in the testimony of Company witness Tomlinson, the Company's responses to Commission questions in the October 11 Order, and the Public Staff Panel testimony.
+The evidence supporting these findings of fact is contained in the testimony of Company witness Tomlinson and the Public Staff Panel testimony.